 Cost per outcome is a measure of execution efficiency.
 It describes how much is being spent to achieve a metric.
 For example, what is the cost per lead generated?
 Customer acquisition cost (CAC) is a CPO measure.
 CPO does not communicate business value, but it is useful to measure because it will tell you if your marketing activities are becoming more or less efficient at generating certain metrics.
 CPO may increase if your keywords become more expensive or competitive.
 CPO may decrease if you hone messaging to a target audience and conversion rates increase.
 CPO is driven by the “I” part of the ROI metric.

-Defining Business Value
+Defining Business Value of Marketing

 The good news is, if you can measure your pipeline reasonably accurately, you’re only a hop and a step away from profit.
 And if you’re measuring revenue, you’re just one step away.
-In any event, the team should standardize on a consistent financial measure so that it can compare contributions by marketing campaign, and monitor performance over time.
+In any event, the team should standardize on a consistent financial measure so that it can compare contributions by marketing campaign management, and monitor performance over time.

 As long as your definition is measured consistently, you can compare the relative merits of different projects and leave the rest to the accountants.
 Task one is to pick a definition of business value that you can track, and which must be expressed in monetary terms.